Constructing Semantics-Aware Adversarial Examples with a Probabilistic Perspective: Introduction

 \section{Introduction}

-The purpose of generating adversarial examples is to deceive a classifier by making minimal changes to the original data's meaning.
-In image classification, most existing adversarial techniques ensure the preservation of adversarial example semantics by limiting their geometric distance from the original image~\citep{szegedy2013intriguing, goodfellow2014explaining, carlini2017towards, madry2017towards}.
-These methods are able to deceive classifiers with a very small geometric based perturbation.
-However, when targeting robust classifiers trained using adversarial methods, an attack involving a relatively large geometric distance may be necessary.
-Unfortunately, these considerable distances can be so vast that they ultimately undermine the original image's semantics, going against the core objective of creating adversarial examples.
-As illustrated in the left portion of Figure~\ref{fig:attackrobust}, when applying the PGD attack \cite{madry2017towards} constrained by $L_2$ norm on a robust classifier, the attacked images that successfully deceive the classifier consistently lose their original meaning, which is undesirable.
+The purpose of generating adversarial examples is to deceive a classifier (which we refer to as victim classifier) by making minimal changes to the original data's semantic meaning.
+In image classification, most existing adversarial techniques ensure the preservation of adversarial example semantics by limiting their geometric distance (\(\mathcal{L}_p\) distance) from the original image~\citep{szegedy2013intriguing, goodfellow2014explaining, carlini2017towards, madry2017towards}.
+While these methods can deceive classifiers using minimal geometric perturbations, they are not as successful in black-box attack scenarios.
+Furthermore, the recent surge in adversarial defense methods~\citep{madry2017towards, samangouei2018defense} primarily targets geometric-based attacks, gradually reducing their effectiveness.
+In response to these challenges, unrestricted adversarial attacks are gaining traction as a potential solution.
+These methods employ more natural alterations, moving away from the small \(\mathcal{L}_p\) norm perturbations typical of traditional approaches.
+This shift towards unrestricted modifications offers a more practical approach to adversarial attacks.

-To counter this problem, we propose an innovative approach for generating semantics-aware adversarial examples.
-Instead of being limited by geometric distance, our approach hinges on a proposed semantic divergence.
-Specifically, we treat generating adversarial examples as a box-constrained non-convex optimization problem.
-We employ box-constrained Langevin Monte Carlo (LMC) to find near-optimal solutions for this complex problem.
-As LMC samples converge to a stationary distribution, we gain a probabilistic understanding of the adversarial attack.
-Within this probabilistic perspective, the geometric constraint of the adversarial attack can be viewed as a distribution.
-By replacing this geometric-based distribution with a semantic-based distribution, we can define a semantics-aware adversarial attack in a principled manner.
-The corresponding divergence induced by the semantic-based distribution is called semantic divergence.
-Our semantics-aware adversarial attack is capable of deceiving robust classifiers while preserving most of the original image's semantics, as demonstrated in the right section of Figure~\ref{fig:attackrobust}.
+In this paper, we introduce a probabilistic perspective for adversarial examples.
+Through this innovative lens, both the victim classifier and geometric constraints are regarded as distinct distributions: the victim distribution and the distance distribution.
+Adversarial examples naturally arise as samples from the product of these distributions.